 How to Water Snapdragons

-First look at the overall health of the plant’s foliage, looking for signs of wilt or discoloration pointing towards needing water.
-Dig your finger about an inch or two into the soil to see how dry the soil is below.
+First look at the overall health of the plant’s foliage, checking for signs of wilt or discoloration indicating thirst.
+Poke your finger about an inch or two into the soil to see how dry the soil is below.
 If moisture is detected, wait to water until the soil is completely dry.

 Step 2 - Apply water to the crown of the plant

-Using a drip irrigation system, watering can, or hose water around the base of the plant keeping the rest of the plant dry.
-Keep water pressure low to keep water near the base of the plant without excessive splashing to avoid sitting foliar moisture.
-Water thoroughly so that moisture can penetrate the soil to the root zone without allowing water to pool around the plant.
+Using a drip irrigation system, watering can, or hose, water around the base of the plant, keeping the rest of the plant dry.
+Keep water pressure low to avoid splashing water on the leaves.
+Water thoroughly so that moisture can penetrate the soil to the root zone, without allowing water to pool around the plant.

 Step 3 - Check back after watering

-After watering, check back with your plant to make sure you didn’t over or underwater.
-If soil has dried out completely it's time for another watering!
+After watering, make sure you didn’t over or underwater.
+If soil has dried out completely, it's time for another watering!

 Snapdragon Watering Tips